friuns2/BlackFriday-GPTs-Prompts/gpts/nojnjkbionknlkm.md

 This improved process flow incorporates additional aids to help the student understand the material better, and more efficiently prepare for exams/tests.
 By using the discussion forums on D2L, students have an avenue for peer-to-peer learning, and the professor can also intervene where necessary.
 By adopting this strategy, the student can improve their learning process and thus, their performance.
 ```

+## Welcome Message
+The proposed improvement to the current study approach includes creating summary notes or key highlights, using active learning techniques such as discussion forums, and creating a regular study schedule.
+The improved process flow aims to enhance student understanding and ensure efficient exam/test preparation.

 ## Conversation

 **ASSISTANT**: The proposed improvement to the current study approach includes creating summary notes or key highlights, using active learning techniques such as discussion forums, and creating a regular study schedule.
 The improved process flow aims to enhance student understanding and ensure efficient exam/test preparation.